-The convergence of Gibbs sampling is measured by the log likelihood of the training set.
-The super parameters α , β , and γ of MUCs and LDACs are empirically set to 50/K. 0.01, and 0.01 according to [7].
-Figure 4 compares the request iterations to converge for MUC and LDAC on the Reality Mining data set and the Rich Context data set, respectively.
+The convergence of K-means is measured by the ratio of reassigned context labels in one iteration, and the convergence of Gibbs sampling is measured by the log likelihood of the training set.
+The super parameters α , β , and γ of MUCs and LDACs are empirically set to 50/K, 0.01, and 0.01 according to [12], where K indicates the number of contexts.
+Figure 5 compares the request iterations with converge for K-means, MUC, and LDAC on the Reality Mining data set and the Rich Context data set, respectively.
 Each label around the circle indicates the owner ID of a data set.
-For each data set, the most appropriate Kis selected by the method mentioned in Section V. From this figure we can see that the Gibbs sampling process of LDAC usually converges after hundreds of iterations while that of MUC usually converges after less than 30 iterations.
-Figure 5 further compares the time cost to converge for MUC and LDAC.
-From this figure we can see that the Gibbs sampling process of MUC usually converges tens of times faster than that of LDAC.
-In a summary, though both the proposed approaches can converge within limited iterations, MUC is much more efficient than LDAC for learning personalized mobile contexts.
-It is because the Gibbs sampling for LDAC is more complex than that of MUC.
-To train a LDAC model, we need to build a Gibbs sampler for each contextual feature-value pair.
-In contrast, the training of MUC only needs to build Gibbs samplers for context sessions, which are much fewer than contextual feature-value pairs in practice.
-Consequently, the Gibbs sampling of MUC largely outperforms that of LDAC in terms of both the time cost of one iteration and the iterations to converge.
+For each data set, the most appropriate K is selected by the method mentioned in Sect.
+5. From this figure, we can see that the Gibbs sampling process of LDAC usually converges after hundreds of iterations while that of MUC usually converges after less than 30 iterations, and K-means usually converges after less than 10 iterations.